 During the lease term in Springfield

-During lease, the rental home belongs to the tenant we respect the renter 's privacy.
+During lease, the rental belongs to the renter we respect the renter 's privacy.
 As the property manager Nesbitt Realty has the right to reasonable entry of the rental home, but we will never abuse that right.
-If Nesbitt Realty has a good reason to go into a rental property in Springfield, the tenant must allow us to go into the rental.
-Some valid reasons to come into rental home are to:
+If Nesbitt Realty has a good reason to access a rental home in Springfield, the tenant must allow us to access the rental home.
+Some good reasons to access rental home are to:

-Nesbitt Realty will always strive to give the renter notice and obtain tenant consent before coming into the rental home.
-However, Nesbitt Realty can and will come into the rental without tenant consent in emergency situations.
-We will never abuse the right of entrance or use it to harass renters in Springfield.
-Nesbitt Realty will only enter at reasonable hours of the day, except in the case of an emergency.
+Nesbitt Realty will always strive to give the tenant notice and obtain renter consent before coming into the rental property.
+However, Nesbitt Realty can and will come into the rental home without renter consent in emergency situations.
+We will never abuse the right of entrance or use it to agitate renters in Springfield.
+Nesbitt Realty will only come into at reasonable hours of the day, except in an emergency.

 Landlord Reference